-I’m a Product Designer in San Francisco.
+I’m a Senior Product Designer in San Francisco.
 I work on projects end-to-end, but am most excited about using user research and prototyping to discover ways to improve both the product and people’s lives through good design.

 Pantheon is a web development and operations platform that enables teams to build and launch WordPress and Drupal websites.
 As a product designer, I work on the dashboards used primarily by digital agencies who build and maintain client projects.